Louise Dahl-Wolfe archive

 To access materials from this collection, please contact CCP-RefDesk@email.arizona.edu

 Nitrate negatives have been isolated from collection and placed into cold storage.
 At least two weeks advanced notice required to access these materials.

 Conditions Governing Access

 The negatives in boxes 101-104 are currently inaccessible due to renovations in CCP's cold storage facility.
-Negatives will be accessible once the renovation is complete and the negative boxes have been relocated to the new frozen storage space.
-The estimated date of availability is August 31, 2022 although not guaranteed.
+Negatives will be accessible once the renovation is complete and the negative boxes have been transferred to the new frozen storage space.
+The estimated date of availability is mid-year of 2023, although not guaranteed.
 Please be sure to email CCP-RefDesk@email.arizona.edu with any questions or for updates.

 Conditions Governing Use

 ©1989 Center for Creative Photography, Arizona Board of Regents.